How to become infection control coordinator in your dental office

 What soft skills are needed to be an infection control coordinator?

 You should also be passionate about learning, as you’ll be responsible for keeping your office on the cutting edge of infection control and training the dental staff.
-Guidelines can shift over time, and staying on top of changes will ensure your team is well prepared and your patients stay as safe as possible.
+Guidelines evolve over time, and staying on top of changes will ensure your team is well prepared and your patients stay as safe as possible.

 How to get started